SymbioticLab/FedScale/tutorial.md

 # Tutorial

-This tutorial will show you how to set up and start an FL experiment to train ShuffleNet on the FEMNIST dataset using Fedscale.
+This tutorial will show you how to set up and start an FL experiment to train ShuffleNet on the FEMNIST dataset using FedScale.

 ## Preliminary